pradeep-veera89/webApplication/readMe.md

 - Function name starting with Capital letter are visible to other packages inside the project.
 - Function name starting with small letter are not visible to other packages inside the project
 - Comments for the function should start with function name

+### Import Cycle Problem
+- There are package with name A and B
+- This problem occurs when A imports B and B also imports A.